 Recent PostsTwitter vs Facebook Threads: What Industry Experts Say?
 3 Basic Ways to Rank Your Ecommerce Website in Search Engine Pages Finding The Top Long Island Marketing Companies How to Get Verified on Instagram How Do I Calculate Shipping Costs?
 How Do I Start a Dropshipping Business?
 Hiring A Marketing Company Can Change Your Business Outlook!
 Confirmed: Google To Stop Showing Ads On Right Side Of Desktop Search Results Worldwide How Do You Do Facebook Marketing?
 Benefits Of Marketing With Facebook Facebook Marketing Is A Winner Key to Creating Loyal Customers

 Funnel velocity is the speed at which leads and marketing opportunities move down and out of your funnel.
-Measuring the speed at which leads pass through a funnel is a fundamental aspect of business planning.
+Measuring the rate at which leads pass through a funnel is a fundamental aspect of business planning.

-Funnel velocity can be measured using:
+Funnel velocity can be measured using the following:

 - Age in a stage before moving to the next stage

-Determining velocity can be used as a benchmark to track which stages in a sales funnel and marketing process accelerates a sale or slows it down.
+Determining velocity can be used as a benchmark to track which stages in a sales funnel, and marketing process accelerates a sale or slows it down.